splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

 Quickstart guide: monitor your Kubernetes environment with Splunk Observability Cloud
 *********************************************************************************************

-This quick start tutorial walks you through the following steps to start monitoring your Kubernetes platform using :ref:`Splunk Observability Cloud <get-started-infrastructure>` and related features in under 20 minutes!
+This quick start tutorial walks you through the following steps to start monitoring your Kubernetes platform using :ref:`Splunk Observability Cloud <get-started-infrastructure>` and related features in under 20 minutes.

-:strong:`Step 1`: Install the Splunk Distribution of OpenTelemetry Collector for Kubernetes  (5 minutes)
+:strong:`Step 1`: Install the Splunk Distribution of OpenTelemetry Collector for Kubernetes

 :strong:`Step 2`: :ref:`Monitor <navigators-imqs>` your Kubernetes cluster using out-of-the-box navigators.
-(10 minutes)

-For example, you can access this Hosts navigator to monitor all hosts where you’ve installed the Splunk Distribution of OpenTelemetry Collector
+For example, you can access :ref:`this Hosts navigator <https://app.signalfx.com/#/infra/entity/datacenter%20hosts?endTime=now&startTime=-3h?>` to monitor all hosts where you’ve installed the Splunk Distribution of OpenTelemetry Collector

 :strong:`Step 3`: :ref:`Activate an out-of-the-box detector to issue alerts <alerts-imqs>` that help you stay informed about the condition of your infrastructure.
-(2 minutes)

 .. _install-collector-for-k8s:

 Step 1: Install the Collector and get Kubernetes data into Splunk Observability Cloud
 ======================================================================================

-In this step, you’ll install the Splunk Distribution of OpenTelemetry Collector in a Kubernetes cluster to start getting platform infrastructure data into Splunk Observability Cloud.
+Install the Splunk Distribution of OpenTelemetry Collector in a Kubernetes cluster to start getting platform infrastructure data into Splunk Observability Cloud.
 After this data starts flowing into Splunk Observability Cloud, you can:

 * :ref:`Monitor your platform infrastructure data using navigators <navigators-imqs>`